sidsingh0/food-recommendation/readme.md

 - Feature 1: Recommend recipes based on the input.
 - Feature 2: Recommend similar dishes based on a dish.
-- Feature 3: Wishlist to save recipes
+- Feature 3: Wishlist to save recipes.

 ## Technologies